wp-plugins/medialibrary-feeder/readme.txt

 Tags: audio, feed, gallery, image, iTunes, media, music, podcast, rss, video, xml Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 2.7
+Stable tag: 2.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Output as feed the media library.
 Generate a podcast for iTunes Store.
+It can be displayed to each feed using a shortcode.

 == Description ==